-Volunteers were supposed to distribute ITNs door-to-door and hang up each ITN over a sleeping space upon delivery.
-However, this intensive approach had proved highly challenging in terms of time, cost, and volunteer work burden leading to poor ITN distribution and usage at times.
-Zambia’s MoH and MoCDMCH commissioned an impact evaluation to compare the cost-effectiveness of alternative distribution approaches to yield high ITN usage.
+In 2014, the government of Zambia and its partners were set to distribute 6-7 million LLINs.
+Volunteers were supposed to distribute LLINs door-to-door and hang up each ITN over a sleeping space upon delivery.
+However, this intensive approach had proved highly challenging in terms of time, cost, and volunteer work burden leading to poor LLIN distribution and usage at times.
+Zambia’s Ministry of Health commissioned an impact evaluation to compare the cost-effectiveness of alternative distribution approaches to yield high LLIN usage.

-IDinsight designed and implemented a randomized controlled trial to generate rigorous evidence on the impact and cost-effectiveness of switching from a door-to-door distribution model to a point-distribution system with household follow-up.
+IDinsight designed and implemented an evaluation with randomized design elements to generate evidence on the impact and cost-effectiveness of switching from a door-to-door distribution model to a point-distribution system with household follow-up.